tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 	player.position = _start_pos
 ```

+#### 3. Move Player 2D Outside of the `WinArea`
-The second problem is with the `WinArea`.
-The same thing as in the player 3D case happens and we will fix this in the same way.
+The third problem is also with the `WinArea`.
+The problem here is identical to the one in player 3D and we will fix this in the same way.
 Please apply this fix to the `platforming_manager.gd` script:
 ```GDScript
 func turn_off() -> void:
     player.scale = Vector2.ZERO